-In the past month I have helped two friends open their very first Roth IRA’s.
-Both of my friends were in their mid 30’s.
+In the past month, I have helped two friends open their very first Roth IRA’s.
+Both friends were in their mid 30’s.
 Both friends had put it off for years because they didn’t know where to start.
 Both friends let the fear of making an investment mistake prevent them from taking action.
 The path of least resistance was to do nothing.

-The top 4 reasons you should open a Roth IRA today.
+The top 4 reasons you should open a Roth IRA today

 - A Roth IRA is not tied to your employer.
 You can change jobs without the hassle of having to transfer accounts.
 As you move along in your career you may change jobs several times.
 That usually means a new 401k with each new employer.
 Before long you have several ghost 401k’s.
 Not so with the Roth IRA.

-- All market returns and dividends grow tax free.
+- All market returns and dividends grow tax-free.
 You might think that if your 401k account balance reads $100,000 it is all yours.
 Nope.
 Don’t forget Uncle Sam.
 The government will take somewhere between 15-35%.
-In addition there may be state taxes as well.
+In addition, there may be state taxes as well.
 So your $100,000 account balance might be worth only $75,000.
 Bummer huh!

 - You can control your fees.
 This is where things get exciting.
-You see nothing is free and index funds and mutual funds are no different.
+You see, all index funds and mutual funds charge a fee.
 These fees are called expense ratios.
-Every index fund or mutual fund has one.
-Your goal is to find the smallest expense ratio possible.
+Your goal is to find the smallest expense ratio(fee) possible.
 Contrary to what you may think, there is no correlation between what an index fund charges and the returns it generates.
 So for example, my favorite index fund for a Roth IRA is VTSAX.
 It has an expense ratio of 0.04%.
 Compare this to another popular fund such as The Growth Fund Of America (VGTHX) with an expense ratio of 0.62%, and the difference can add up to 10’s of thousands of dollars over your working years.

 - You get to decide what investments go into your Roth IRA.
 For your employer 401k, your investment choices are limited to what your employer allows you to invest in.
 Sometimes this can mean high fee funds or poorly thought out investment options.
 But with a Roth IRA the investment choices are nearly limitless.

-Where to go to open your Roth IRA
+Where to start your Roth IRA

-My top three locations to open your Roth IRA online are Vanguard, Charles Schwab, and Fidelity.
+My top three investment companies to open your Roth IRA online are: Vanguard, Charles Schwab, and Fidelity.
 I personally use Vanguard and Charles Schwab, so I will focus on these two brokerages.
 Think of Vanguard as a co-op or credit union where the investors own the company.
-Vanguard is not a publicly traded and thus has no need please share holders.
-On the other hand Charles Schwab is a publicly traded company that has a mission to offer low cost brokerage services to clients.
-Charles Schwab aggressively competes on reducing expense ratios for their funds with Vanguard and Fidelity.
-Usually once a year one of these companies announce that they are lowing fees on their funds and the other companies will follow suite.
+Vanguard is not publicly traded and thus has no need to earn a profit for shareholders.

 If you have questions or ideas for future posts leave me a comment.
 Together we can retire early.

 *Full disclosure.
 I own Vanguard and Charles Schwab funds in my Roth IRA and taxable accounts.
 I was not paid in any way for this post.
-Just trying to share my love for low cost index funds.
+Just trying to share my love for low-cost index funds.